vedph/embix/README.md

 ```

 - `DatabaseName` is the target database name.
-- `-t` specifies the database type: currently, only `mysql` is implemented.
-Others will follow as they are needed.
+- `-t` specifies the database type: `pgsql` or `mysql`.
+Other types will follow as they are needed.
 Adding a new type is as simple as creating a new project and implementing a couple of classes.
 - `-c` tells the initializer to truncate the tables if they are found.
 Otherwise, the command will create them.

 ### Build Index Command